mthomsonbrown/saplyn_android_arch/PROCESS.md

 a good step forward.
 The next thing to do would be to spawn a generic entry set detail event, passing in the entry set object...and also make the views inside the recycler view bigger.
 They are a pain to click right now...

+Well, I got the entryset items to appear bigger...

+It looks like the current clicks view is accessing a table called clicks, so it won't be very straightforward to create individual click lists.
+I need to edit the DB schema.
+My thought now is to have the entryset table item's id be a foreign key in the clicks table, and then the clicks table will need to expand to contain columns for more sophisticated clicks...ugh